No, you tell them I'll talk to them when I'm good and ready.

 I'm sure it was another computer glitch.

-I knew this is gonna happen.
+I knew this was going to happen.

-And I've been telling people you tell them I've got no desire to talk to them.
+And I've been telling people, you tell them I've got no desire to talk to them.

-I'm reading it in.
+I'm reining it in.

 Are we ready to go on Soundbites 13 and 14?